 Bringing a body to Ireland for burial or cremation

-When someone dies abroad, particularly if the death was sudden or unexpected, it is often difficult to know how to deal with the practical matters you need to address.
 Every country has its own rules about the formalities to be followed when someone dies.
 The purpose of the following information is to set out the general process and rules involved when bringing a body to Ireland for burial or cremation.

-The information is aimed primarily at families of Irish citizens.
+The information is primarily for families of Irish citizens.
 Families of non-Irish nationals should contact the relevant embassy for their own country for advice, if they wish to bring a body to Ireland.
 A list of foreign embassies and consulates responsible for Ireland is available here.
 You can read about sending a body out of Ireland here.

 Notification that an Irish citizen has died abroad